mammut-io/mammut-mattermost-plugin/README.md

 # Mattermost Mammut bot integration

-Mammut is a project with the aim of chatbots with real conversational capabilities.
+Mammut is a project with the aim of provide chatbots with real conversational capabilities.
 Is an ongoing project and is not fully public yet.

 We're developing a documentation site including a wide range of content: key concepts within Mammut platform, tutorials, integrations with different platforms and tools.
 [Our site](https://mammut.io/) will contain the news when the official documentation goes out!.